HHS’ Proposed HIPAA Security Rule Updates

 The proposed updates to the HIPAA Security Rule represent a crucial step in enhancing cybersecurity across the healthcare sector.
 By addressing gaps in the current framework and introducing specific controls, HHS aims to better protect ePHI and patient trust.

 FortifyData is here to help hospitals and clinics navigate these proposed changes, providing solutions that simplify compliance and strengthen your security posture.
 Why wait to improve cybersecurity until it’s required?
 You’ll find it can be simpler with an automated platform.
-Contact us today to learn how we can support your organization in preparing for these updates.

 FortifyData: One Platform, Total Visibility, Continuous Protection